58 Probability

 Distribution Functions

 The function \(p(x) = \Pr(X = x)\), that assigns probabilities to the discrete values of the random variable, is known as the probability mass function (p.m.f.).
 The possible values the random variable can take on are called its support.
 Discrete random variables can have infinitely large support when there is no limit, for example the number of coin tosses until 5 heads are observed has support \(5, 6, 7, \cdots\).
 The number of fish caught in a day at a lake has infinite support \(0, 1, 2, \cdots\); it might be highly unlikely to catch 1,000 fish per day, but it is not impossible.
+Many discrete random variables have finite support, for example, the number of defective items in a batch of 10 cannot be less than 0 and cannot exceed 10.

 \[\Pr(a < X < b) = \int_{a}^{b}{f(x)\ dx}\]